publishpress/PublishPress-Authors/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PublishPress Authors is the best plugin for adding co-authors, multiple authors and guest authors to WordPress posts.
+PublishPress Authors is the best plugin for adding authors, co-authors, multiple authors and guest authors to WordPress posts.

 == Description ==

-[PublishPress Authors](https://publishpress.com/authors/) allows you to show an author box at the end of your posts.
-This author box can display one author, coauthors, multiple authors or even guest authors.
-This box has the author’s name, avatar, description and more.
-You can also place the author box in widgets, shortcodes and Gutenberg blocks.
+[PublishPress Authors](https://publishpress.com/authors/) allows you to create, manage and display authors for all your WordPress content.
+The plugin provides author boxes that can display one author, coauthors, multiple authors or even guest authors.
+The boxes have the author’s name, avatar, description and more.
+You can also place the author boxes in widgets, shortcodes and Gutenberg blocks.

 Here are the some most important features of PublishPress Authors: